-Figure 4 shows the spatial distributions of $S{ij}^{A(\overline{mm})}$ averaged over the 3-27 h lead times under LC and SC, which are similar to the spatial distributions of $S{ij}^{A(\overline{mo})}$ under the two regimes (see supplementary material Figure S5).
-Overall, the agreement scales under LC are lower than that under SC (2.75 less on domain average), which is consistent with the conclusion that the larger precipitation fractional coverage is associated with smaller agreement scales (higher spatial agreement) (Dey et al., 2016a, b).
-The smallest agreement scales locate close to the rainfall centers, indicating more confident about the location of precipitation than other regions.
+Figure 4 shows the spatial distributions of $S{ii}^{A(\overline{mm})}$ averaged over the 3-27 h lead times under LC and SC, which are similar to the spatial distributions of $S{ij}^{A(\overline{mo})}$ under the two regimes (Figure S5 in File S1).
+Overall, the agreement scales under LC are lower than those under SC (2.75 less on domain average), which is consistent with the conclusion that the larger precipitation fractional coverage is associated with smaller agreement scales (higher spatial agreement) (Dey et al., 2016a, 2016b).
+The smallest agreement scales locate close to the rainfall centres, indicating more confidence about the location of precipitation than other regions.
 The minimum agreement scale is only 10.1 grid points (around the neighbourhood length of 212 km) under LC and 11.6 grid points (~242 km) under SC.
-This means the EPS is not confident about the location of precipitation at the scales smaller than these grid scales.
-In the research of Dey et al. (2016b), the minimum agreement scale of seasonal averaged is 12 grid points, which indicates much smaller physical scales (~ 55 km) for the high-resolution MOGREPS-UK with the 2.2-km resolution.
-As mentioned in Section 2.4, although the minimum agreement scale of this study is smaller than that of Dey et al. (2016b), more spatial scale information is lost.
+This means that the EPS is not confident about the location of precipitation at scales smaller than these grid scales.
+In the research of Dev et al. (2016b), the minimum agreement scale of seasonal averaged is 12 grid points, which indicates much smaller physical scales (\sim 55 km) for the high-resolution MOGREPS-UK with the 2.2 km resolution.
+As mentioned in section 2.4, although the minimum agreement scale of this study is smaller than that of Dey et al. (2016b), more spatial scale information is lost.